inigoflores/helium-miner-log-analyzer/README.md

 If you want me to add your miner, please create an issue and provide me with the full path to the console.log folder.

-## Description

-The tool provides information on the beacons witnessesed by the miner.

 ## Understanding lost witnesses

 Only a fraction of the beacons witnessed by the miner make it to the blockchain.